jchris/WebWorkerStorage/JSONDB.md

 ## Security

-WebWorkerStorage databases are subject to the same-origin policy, a page or worker can only access WebWorkerStorage databases belong to the same domain.
+JSONDB databases are subject to the same-origin policy, a page or worker can only access JSONDB databases belong to the same domain.